JetBrains/intellij-sdk-docs/topics/tutorials/action_system/working_with_custom_actions.md

 A generic icon, and the `message` and `title` attributes from the invoking menu action are displayed.
 However, code in this method could manipulate a project, invoke an inspection, change the contents of a file, etc.

-For demonstration purposes the `AnActionEvent.getData()` method tests if a [`Navigatable`](%gh-ic%/platform/core-api/src/com/intellij/pom/Navigatable.java) object is available.
+For demonstration purposes, the `AnActionEvent.getData()` method tests if a [`Navigatable`](%gh-ic%/platform/core-api/src/com/intellij/pom/Navigatable.java) object is available.
 If so, information about the selected element is added to the dialog.

 See [](basic_action_system.md#determining-the-action-context) for more information about accessing information from the `AnActionEvent` input parameter.